 1. Be aware of judge frames

-Any true self-development path, and any true life strategy starts with awareness.
+Any true self-development path and any true life strategy start with awareness.

 If you are not aware, the judge can manipulate you as it best suits him.
 Once you become aware, you take the first step in throwing off that judge yoke.